OpenNews/srccon-2021/participant-prep.md

 Second, just like in-person SRCCON, we’re here to create a smaller environment where you have a chance to get to know each person in your sessions, and so people can feel comfortable sharing about and workshopping difficult challenges in their work or personal life.
 We deliberately decided to put a similar cap on the number of participants at SRCCON online, just as we would an in-person event, because we want to maintain that same sense of comfort so participants can still be vulnerable with one another.
 Similarly, our facilitators are also all preparing for a normal-for-SRCCON sized session.
 Even if a handful of SRCCON participants invited extra folks, that’s enough to increase our session sizes by 50% or higher.
 Please help us avoid this situation.

 We don’t anticipate this being a problem at SRCCON, but we wanted to make sure we were both upfront and transparent about our thought process.

+#### Be aware of our power dynamics and privilege

+As we get ready to share space together online, we suggest all participants check out [this resource about power dynamics and inclusion online](https://aspirationtech.org/blog/virtualmeetingpowerdynamics) to get a sense of the different levels of access and power we’ll all bring to this event.

+Hosting a virtual conference is also an opportunity for us to reflect on the racism inherent in the digital systems that we rely on for SRCCON and in our day-to-day work.
+In some Minneapolis neighborhoods (a few miles from our usual venue), many households — over 50% in some areas — go [without an internet subscription](https://hennepin.maps.arcgis.com/apps/webappviewer/index.html?id=681c2b9d9bea4522bc516fa130d1c71e).
+Accessing a digital space for SRCCON is a privilege that we must recognize and it is one we get to explore and experiment with together to dream big and talk about the challenges facing journalism and the communities we serve.

 ## I’ve got another question!